 In Fig. 1, we show a 3-tier structure commonly adopted in enterprise networks i.e. within an AS.
 The core routers (CR) form the backbone.
 The access routers (AR) connect to ac- cess networks and end users.
 The distribution routers (DR) connect the access router/networks to core routers.
 To ex- plain the structure based addressing we identify the routers to tiers.
 Core routers are in tier 1, distribution routers are in tier 2 and access routers are in tier 3.

 In the figure, we also show how EIBP auto assigns routable addresses to the routers.
 Core routers are configured with a unique ID comprising of the tier value followed by a unique integer value.
 CR1 is configured with an address 1.1, CR2 an address 1.2 and CR3 an address 1.3.
 Distribution routers are configured with a tier value ‘2’.
 Access routers are configured with a tier value ‘3’.
 Core routers announce their address (i.e. the unique ID) on their active interfaces.
 The distribution routers send in a request for an Id specifying their tier value.
 Tier 1 routers, create an Id by appending their unique integer value and the port number on which the request arrived to the tier value of the distribution router.
 Thus, DR1 gets an address 2.1.1 from CR1 and 2.3.1 from CR3 (note the router interface numbers).
-The access routers on startup send a request for an address.
+The access routers on startup send a request for an address on their active interfaces.
 Thus, AR1 receives address 3.1.1.1 and 3.3.1.1 from DR1 on its interface ‘1’ and 3.1.2.1 and 3.3.2.1 from DR2 on its interface ‘1’.
 Similarly, AR5 receives 3.1.3.3 and 3.2.1.3 on interface ‘3’ of distribution router DR3.
 It also receives 3.3.4.2 and 3.2.3.2 on interface ‘2’ of DR5.

 Figure 1: Routers are Auto Assigned Addresses